If you’ve visited Lakewood recently, you probably noticed crews at work removing tree remnants from our grounds.

 Over the next two years, you will see the most ash trees removed from Lakewood’s landscape, and then we expect tree removal to slow.

 Tree crews will work to remove trees mainly in the winter when the ground is frozen and the risk of damage to our landscape during removal is low.
-Clean-up, however, could extend into the early spring.
+Clean-up, however, will extend through spring.
 Branches and tree remnants will be disposed of according to Minnesota Department of Agriculture standards.

 We appreciate your patience and support as we undergo this necessary work.
 We'll keep families and visitors up to date with developments via this website and information at our main office.
 Direct any questions to us at firstname.lastname@example.org or call 612-822-2171.